Berthold John Haas

 - Died June 23, 1999 in Tampa, FL USA

 The Brooklyn Dodgers signed him in 1936.
-He played that year with Beatrice of the Nebraska State League, leading the league in hits.
+He played that year with the Beatrice Blues of the Nebraska State League, leading the league in hits.
 He had a good cup of coffee with the Dodgers in 1937, hitting .400 in 16 games.
 In 1938, he appeared with them in only one game.

 He came back to the majors in 1942 at age 28 as a regular with the Cincinnati Reds in wartime, hitting .239.
 The team average was .231.
 Playing third base, he was second on the team in RBI, behind Frank McCormick.
-The following year, he hit .262 on a team that hit .256 and finished 2nd in the league.
+The following year, 1943, he hit .262 on a team that hit .256 and finished 2nd in the National League.
 McCormick had the highest batting average on the team.

 Haas entered the Army in September 1943 and was discharged in December 1945.
 He came back in 1946 and 1947 for two more years as a regular with the Reds.
 In 1946, he played first base, hitting .264 on a team that hit .239.
 He led the team in runs scored, and was second on the team in RBI behind Grady Hatton.
 In 1947, he played more outfield than first base, hitting .286 on a team that hit .259.
 His batting average was second on the team behind Augie Galan.